-The Authority accepts SKM's findings that the capital expenditure proposed for this project is prudent and efficient.
+The Authority accepted SKM's findings that the capital expenditure proposed for this project is prudent and efficient.

-The Authority notes that Unitywater expects to defer approximately \$50 million in capital expenditure in 2010/11.
-Unitywater have submitted this as a prudent deferral of capital expenditure resulting from additional information becoming available since Unitywater made its submission, combined with an improved understanding of Unitywater's projects.
+In its Draft Report, the Authority noted that Unitywater expects to defer approximately \$50 million in capital expenditure in 2010/11.
+Unitywater submitted this as a prudent deferral of capital expenditure resulting from additional information becoming available since Unitywater made its submission, combined with an improved understanding of Unitywater's projects.

-The Authority has added these savings to those identified by SKM.
-The Authority has applied Unitywater's 65% commissioning ratio to this \$50 million in savings - this results in savings in 'commissioned' projects of \$32.5 million in 2010/11 and the remaining \$17.5 achieved in 2011/12.
+The Authority added these savings to those identified by SKM.
+The Authority applied Unitywater's 65% commissioning ratio to this \$50 million in savings - this resulted in savings in 'commissioned' projects of \$32.5 million in 2010/11 and the remaining \$17.5 million achieved in 2011/12.

-The Authority notes that Unitywater have assumed (based on historic capitalisation) that 65% of the proposed annual capital expenditure will be capitalised in any one year.
-The Authority notes that Unitywater have not provided supporting evidence to demonstrate that 65% is an accurate reflection of historic capitalisation rates.
-In any event, capital expenditure should be included in the RAB only when it is commissioned, and contributes productivity capacity to the system.
+The Authority noted that Unitywater assumed (based on historic capitalisation) that 65% of the proposed annual capital expenditure will be capitalised in any one year.
+The Authority noted that Unitywater has not provided supporting evidence to demonstrate that 65% is an accurate reflection of historic capitalisation rates.
+In any event, the Authority noted that capital expenditure should be included in the RAB only when it is commissioned, and contributes productivity capacity to the system.

-Based on the analysis outlined earlier, the Authority notes that of the thirteen projects reviewed for Unitywater, the majority were found to be prudent and efficient for 2010/11.
-For 2010/11, adjustments of \$3.2 million were made.
+Based on the analysis outlined earlier, the Authority noted that of the 13 projects reviewed for Unitywater, the majority were found to be prudent and efficient for 2010/11.
+For 2010/11, adjustments of \$3.2 million were made in the Draft Report.
 These adjustments were due to two projects where there was insufficient information for SKM to review the projects and an adjustment of \$0.5 million for the Boundary Road Reservoir project which was the only project found not to be prudent.
-Unitywater have confirmed that this project is no longer required.
+Unitywater has confirmed that this project is no longer required.